 NVRM maintains an allowance for losses on mortgage loans originated that reflects our judgment of the present loss exposure from the loans that we have originated and sold.
 The allowance is calculated based on an analysis of historical experience and exposure.
-At June 30, 2013, we had an allowance for loan losses of approximately \$7,300.
-Although we consider the allowance for loan losses reflected on the June 30, 2013 balance sheet to be adequate, there can be no assurance that this allowance will prove to be adequate to cover losses on loans previously originated.
+At September 30, 2013, we had an allowance for loan losses of approximately \$7,700.
+Although we consider the allowance for loan losses reflected on the September 30, 2013 balance sheet to be adequate, there can be no assurance that this allowance will prove to be adequate to cover losses on loans previously originated.

 NVRM is dependent on our homebuilding segment's customers for business.
-If new orders and selling prices of the homebuilding segment decline, NVRM's operations will also be adversely affected.
-In addition, the mortgage segment's operating results may be adversely affected in future periods as a result of continued tightening and volatility of the credit markets, changes in investor funding times, and increased regulation of mortgage lending practices.
+If New Orders and sales prices of the homebuilding segment decline, NVRM's operations may also be adversely affected.
+In addition, the mortgage segment's operating results may be adversely affected in future periods as a result of continued tightening and volatility of the credit markets, increases in mortgage interest rates, changes in investor funding times, and increased regulation of mortgage lending practices.
+In addition, the Dodd-Frank Wall Street Reform and Consumer Protection Act, enacted on July 21, 2010, contains numerous provisions affecting residential mortgages and mortgage lending practices.
+The Consumer Financial Protection Bureau issued rules in January 2013, including "Ability to Repay" underwriting provisions, appraisal standards, servicing and escrow rules, and loan officer compensation requirements.
+Additional rulemaking is expected within the next several months.
+The ultimate impact of such provisions on lending institutions, including our mortgage banking subsidiary, will depend on the final interpretation and the banking industry's implementation of these new standards.